jspoynor/prototype-2-exports/README.md

 I know that the game will be a lot more polished, but each feature will take a lot more time to implement.

-I'm happy with the modeling I've done so far, in one of the future prototypes I'd like to come back and make textures for this room to really nail the environment.
+I'm happy with the modeling I've done so far, in one of the future prototypes I'd like to come back and make textures for this room to really nail the intended atmosphere.
 But the next prototype will most likely be focused on combat or a battle system.